kamyargerami/matrix-docker/README.md

 ---

-9. Run the containers with `docker-compose up` and if everything goes well, stop it and run the `docker-compose up -d` to run these containers in the background.
+9. Run the containers with `docker-compose up` and if everything goes well, stop them and run the `docker-compose up -d` to run these containers in the background.

 # Testing